gitupxiao/gitupxiao/README.md

-- 👋 Hi, I’m @gitupxiao
+- 👋 Hi, I’m @gitupYeyu
-- 👀 I’m interested in ML Ai & python web
+- 👀 I’m interested in Software Engineering and development
-- 🌱 I’m currently learning  ML
+- 🌱 I’m currently learning Spring and kafka
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 12306 program
 - 📫 How to reach me 2962812879@qq.com